Subraces Should be Cultures

 I hear you are one of the ‘hill humans’.
 Is it true that your race can craft the most enduring swords, daggers, and horse-shoes in the world?
 And that all of you learn to play pipes?

-Anyone who lives on hills will probably have a piping culture - far-travelling wind-instruments are very important for long-range communication.
+Anyone who lives on mountainous land will probably have a piping culture - far-travelling wind-instruments are very important for long-range communication.
 Everyone knows Scotland for the bagpipes, but people in Afghanistan use them too, and the reason is probably the hills in both cases.